 AI-Assisted Cash-Flow Scenario Coaching for Small Teams

-An example workflow for turning basic cash-flow data into scenario-based weekly coaching briefs for small teams.
+An example workflow for turning small-team cash data into reviewed scenario briefs and weekly decision checkpoints.

 Industry finance